4 Things to Know Before Signing Up for Youth Football

 1. Youth Football Is Not for Every Child or Parent

 Football by its very nature is a physically demanding and violent sport.
-This means that even at the 6-, 7-, 8-, and 9-year-old levels there will be intense workouts that focus on getting the kids in shape to play.
+This means that, even at the 6-, 7-, 8-, and 9-year-old levels, there will be intense workouts that focus on getting the kids in shape to play.
 These workouts will include drills on how to tackle and block.
 No matter what position your child ends up playing, they will be hitting and will get hit.

 The hitting simply is not for every kid or parent.
 Having some apprehension about being hit or hitting other kids is normal.
 But some kids are simply terrified of it and cannot do it.
 Do both your child and yourself a favor and consider this before signing up for youth football.
-Forcing a child to play when they can't hit or be hit simply isn’t fun for the child or parent, and could get the child hurt.
+Forcing a child to play when they can't hit or be hit simply isn’t fun for the child or parent, and it could get the child hurt.